therealmuffin/synchronator/CONFIG_MANUAL.md

 range - number of steps to go from zero to maximum volume (may be higher than the actual value, not lower as that would render the initialisation process ineffective)

 max - limits the maximum volume level to a value below that set in range [x < range|range`*`]

+default - in addition to the description above, in this mode this function also triggers a volume reinitialisation.

 timeout - sets a timeout in milliseconds between each volume command set to prevent dataloss due to an overload of data sent to the amplifier [0`*`]